mbloch/mapshaper/docs/development/frame-tool-design.md

 existing `fillOutBbox()` logic.

 This lets a composer say "600 × 400" without allowing `height`, geometry and width to drift apart.
-The panel may expose width and height as paired controls, but committing height changes the optional aspect ratio; height itself remains a derived compatibility field refreshed by frame commands, not an independent source of truth.
+The properties dialog may expose width and height as paired controls, but committing height changes the optional aspect ratio; height itself remains a derived compatibility field refreshed by frame commands, not an independent source of truth.
 Clearing the fixed-aspect control removes